pandas-dev/pandas/doc/source/io.rst

     * columns : dict like {column -> {index -> value}}
     * values : just the values array

-- dtype : if True, infer dtypes, if a dict of column to dtype, then use those, if False, then don't infer dtypes at all, default is True, apply only to the data
+- ``dtype`` : if True, infer dtypes, if a dict of column to dtype, then use those, if False, then don't infer dtypes at all, default is True, apply only to the data
-- convert_axes : boolean, try to convert the axes to the proper dtypes, default is True
+- ``convert_axes`` : boolean, try to convert the axes to the proper dtypes, default is True
-- convert_dates : a list of columns to parse for dates; If True, then try to parse datelike columns, default is True
+- ``convert_dates`` : a list of columns to parse for dates; If True, then try to parse datelike columns, default is True
-- keep_default_dates : boolean, default True.
+- ``keep_default_dates`` : boolean, default True.
 If parsing dates, then parse the default datelike columns
-- numpy: direct decoding to numpy arrays. default is False;
+- ``numpy`` : direct decoding to numpy arrays. default is False;
   Note that the JSON ordering **MUST** be the same for each term if ``numpy=True``

 The parser will raise one of ``ValueError/TypeError/AssertionError`` if the JSON is